ExchangeUnion/docs/XU-TechnicalPaper.md

 - An exchange can choose to subscribe to the orderbook of particular exchanges only (e.g. through legal requirements)
 - Order is filled by another user who was faster than me: funds WITH error message come back and XU node starts looking for the next best order.
 We should use the ‘odd type’ messaging system as specified in the RFC.
 E.g. Type 17 for errors.
 - Exchange B goes offline: time-out message comes back and XU node starts looking for the next best order.
 Exchange B repeatedly doesn’t fill orders: punishment, see chapter 3.4.
-- Trade volume for a particular asset exceeds (own) payment channel volume: XU node maintains a configurable threshold and automatically redeposits from an authorized hot wallet. (`[TODO] Details, sources needed.`)
+- Trade volume for a particular asset exceeds (own) payment channel volume: XU node maintains a configurable threshold and automatically redeposits from an authorized hot wallet.

 3.7.
 FIAT Tokenization / Stablecoin